babak2/HAAMoS/README.md

 This is the code for the HAAMoS (Hybrid Aggregated Agent‐based Microsimulation of Segregation) model.

-HAAMoS is a data-driven, multifactor, multiscale, multi-measure agent-based microsimulation model for investigating various scenarios related to the effects of population mobility, housing vacancy, individual preferences & behaviors, and economic factors on ethnic residential segregation.
+HAAMoS is a data-driven, multifactor, multiscale, multi-measure agent-based microsimulation model for investigating various scenarios related to the effects of population mobility, housing vacancy, individual preferences & behaviours, and economic factors on ethnic residential segregation.

 ![HAAMoS Hybrid Model](./Images/HAAMoS.png)

 The scenarios are applied to the multi-ethnic population of the Auckland metropolitan area, encompassing four significant ethnic groups.
 Population mobility, driven by empirical data, is generated from geographical census-based area units.
-However, the majority of analyses are concentrated within the five most densely populated territorial authorities of central Auckland region.
+However, the majority of analyses are concentrated within the five most densely populated territorial authorities of the central Auckland region.

+While the Auckland region serves as a case study to investigate residential segregation dynamics and ethnic mosaic patterns, the model's versatility allows its application to any urban area.
+To adapt the model to a different urban area, one would need the corresponding shapefile, GAL file, and other relevant empirical data.

+One notable feature of this hybrid approach, which combines agent-based modelling (ABM) and Microsimulation (MSM) methodologies, is its ability to operate in both realistic, census-GIS-based environments and artificial grid-based settings.

 The model can calculate the following segregation measures: